 A pure python implementation of the elliptical Fourier analysis method described by Kuhl and Giardina (1982).
 This package is designed to allow the rapid analysis of spatial data stored as ESRI shapefiles, handling all of the geometric conversions.
-The code is built upon the pyefd module and it is hoped that this package will allow more geoscientists to apply this technique to analyze spatial data using the elliptical Fourier descriptor technique.
+The resulting data can be written back to shapefiles to allow analysis with other spatial data or can be plotted using matplotlib.

 - Built-in geometry processing, just pass in a shapefile and get results quickly!

 - Fourier coefficient average and standard deviation calculation

 - Handles spatial input data through the pyshp library